cometbft/knowledge-base/protocols/consensus-gossip/tuple-space.md

 Each tuple is signed by the validator adding it to the tuple space.
 Since each tuple includes the height, round, there is no room for forgery (and any attempt to add differing entries for the same heigh and round by the same validator will be seen as evidence of misbehavior).[^todo1]

-Because nodes are are part of an asynchronous distributed system, individual nodes can only maintain approximations of the tuple space, which they try to converge.
+Because nodes are are part of an asynchronous distributed system, individual nodes can only maintain approximations of the tuple space, to which they try to converge.
 There are essentially two ways of making the tuple space converge.

 - **Approach One**: nodes broadcast all the updates they want to perform to all nodes, including themselves.